Pepper Jack Cheese on Keto: Nutritional Benefits and Healthy Alternatives

 Semi hard and semi soft cheeses make excellent alternatives to consume on a keto diet, again because of the low amount of lactose, which results in a low amount of carbs and sugar.

-For anyone wondering “is Pepper Jack cheese keto,” know that this version of Monterey Jack is always an option, but for those wanting a less spicy keto alternative, these seven cheeses are great for dieters when looking at the nutritional facts for a single serving of 19 grams.
+For anyone wondering “whether Pepper Jack cheese is keto,” know that this version of Monterey Jack is always an option, but for those wanting a less spicy keto alternative, these seven cheeses are great for dieters when looking at the nutritional facts for a single serving of 19 grams.

 A round, baked pizza is placed on a wooden board lying on a wooden table, with tomato sauce, mozzarella cheese, and basil on top.